WenChentao/3DeeCellTracker/README.md

 **3DeeCellTracker** is a deep-learning based pipeline for tracking cells in 3D time lapse images of deforming/moving organs ([eLife, 2021](https://elifesciences.org/articles/59187)).

+### To do:
+In the next version of our PyPI package 3DeeCellTracker v0.4.1, following issues will be fixed:
+- Solve the bug "the directions of arrows showing the accurate correction are opposite"
+  - The codes here have been fixed

 ## Updates:

 ### 2021.06.17
 We have updated our program to 3DeeCellTracker v0.4.0:
 - We modified the notebooks, and the underlying package to simplify the use.